-Requests to withdraw from a program of study should be submitted online (go to "Documents and Forms" on the graduate page of GU's website) or directed to the Registrar's Office:
+Requests to withdraw from a program of study should be submitted online (go to "Documents and Forms" on the Graduate School of Theology page of the GU website) or directed to the Registrar's Office:

-E-mail registrar@globaluniversity.edu Fax 417.863.9621, Attention: Registrar
+Email: registrar@globaluniversity.edu Fax: 417.863.9621, Attention: Registrar

-Phone 800.443.1083
+Phone: 800.443.1083

-Mail Global University
+Mail: Global University

 Attention: Registrar

 1211 S. Glenstone Ave.